-Once a proper ground connection between the various components of the detector and readout setup had been found, the noise contained in the measured signals could be reduced to levels not much higher than what had been observed under laboratory conditions without any detector connected to the readout electronics (equivalent noise charge: $2.0\pm1.0 \text{ ke}^- \text{ vs}$. $0.9\pm0.1 \text{ ke}^-$).
+Once a proper ground connection between the various components of the detector and readout setup had been found, the noise contained in the measured signals could be reduced to levels not much higher than what had been observed under laboratory conditions without any detector connected to the readout electronics (equivalent noise charge: $2.0\pm1.0\,\mathrm{ke^-}$ vs. $0.9\pm0.1\,\mathrm{ke^-}$).
 Examples of measured TRD pulses and a histogram of pulse amplitudes can be seen in Fig. 2.

 A significant effort was the development of software components necessary to operate the SPADIC chips in the beam test environment.
-These include
+These include various automation scripts, for example to load previously determined configurations or to equalize baseline levels between channels.

-- libraries to extract the SPADIC data from the timeslice objects provided by the FLESnet data acquisition system [4] and to decode the SPADIC data stream into a format understood by the CBMroot analysis framework, - user interfaces for controlling and monitoring the SPADIC configuration, and
+- libraries to extract the SPADIC data from the timeslice objects provided by the FLESnet data acquisition system [4] and to decode the SPADIC data stream into a format understood by the CBMroot analysis framework. - user interfaces for controlling and monitoring the SPADIC configuration, and